mushihao/cuda/nv_study/README.md

 However, there is no results in L2 Compression in Nsight.
 We have to see the benefit through DDR traffic.

+Other experiments:
+with each float4 element fixed to 0.0f or 1.0f, the L2 load hit rate is high.
+However, if the value is fixed to 2.0f or 3.0f, the L2 load hit rate is 0. (compression rate is similar though)
+And if 16 consecutive float4 are 0.0f or 1.0f, the L2 load hit rate is high.
+However, if only 8 consecutive float4 are 0.0f or 1.0f (the next 8 are the other fixed value , 1.0f or 0.0f), the L2 load hit rate is low.

 ### 9.2 Summary